 21. Add patios and decking areas

 Following on from the previous point, building a patio or decking area is an excellent idea.
-An outdoor seating and entertaining area is a great selling point, and if your tenants are smokers, they can puff away outside without running your carpets and décor.
+An outdoor seating and entertaining area is a great selling point.

 Plenty of people look for an outside entertaining area, in the hope of a hot summer with plenty of opportunities to burn some burgers on the BBQ.
-It’s especially popular with families, as they can sit outdoors with a few beers while their kids play.
+It’s especially popular with families.

 22. Add white goods